-This paper focusses on describing techniques for handling datasets larger than main memory in scientific visualization and computer graphics.
-Recently, several external memory techniques have been developed for a wide variety of graphics and visualization problems, including surface simplification, volume rendering, isosurface generation, ray tracing, surface reconstruction, and so on.
+isosurface generation, ray tracing, surface reconstruction, and so on.
 This work has had significant impact given that in recent years there has been a rapid increase in the raw size of datasets.
 Several technological trends are contributing to this, such as the development of high-resolution 3D scanners, and the need to visualize ASCI-size (Accelerated Strategic Computing Initiative) datasets.
-Another important push for this kind of technology is the growing speed gap between main memory and caches, such a gap penalizes algorithms which do not optimize for coherence of access.
+Another important push for this kind of technology is the growing speed gap between main memory and caches, which penalizes algorithms that do not optimize for coherence of access.
 Because of these reasons, much research in computer graphics focuses on developing out-of-core (and often cache-friendly) techniques.

 The paper reviews fundamental issues, current problems, and unresolved solutions, and presents an in-depth study of external memory algorithms developed in recent years.
-Its goal is to provide students and graphics professionals with an effective knowledge of current techniques, as well as the foundation to develop novel techniques on their own.
+Its goal is to provide graphics professionals with an effective knowledge of current techniques, as well as the foundation to develop novel techniques on their own.

-It starts with the basics of external memory algorithms in Section 2.
-Then in the remaining sections, it reviews the current literature in other areas.
+The paper starts with the basics of external memory algorithms in Section 2.
+Then, in the remaining sections, it reviews the current literature in specific areas.
+Section 3 covers work in scientific visualization, including isosurface computation, volume rendering, and streamline computation.
 Section 4 covers surface simplification algorithms.
-Section 3 covers work in scientific visualization, including isosurface computation, volume rendering, and streamline computation.
-Section 5 discusses rendering approaches for large datasets.
-Finally, Section 6 talks about computing high-quality images by using global illumination techniques.
+Section 5 reviews rendering approaches for large datasets.
+Finally, Section 6 discusses methods for computing high-quality images using global illumination techniques.